-Here are my beliefs with regard to Ending Conversion Therapy and Exgay Ministry:
+Here are Randy’s beliefs regarding Conversion Therapy and its “pastoral” form known as Exgay Ministry:

 I am dedicated to full inclusion for LGBTQ+ people through education and advocacy by confronting religion-based stigma, conversion therapy, ex-gay ministry, and all other attempts to change or repress LGBTQ+ people’s innate sexuality and identity.